-A military mom shares how a favorite family television special brought home some important truths about the season.
+A military mom shares how the classic television special reminds her what’s really important during the holiday season.

 The first Christmas our son was deployed proved challenging.
 Every winking light, glittering ornament or wrapped present reminded me of him.
 Surprisingly, one of the hardest parts of the holidays was watching television.
 Our family always loved viewing Christmas specials together.